debridge-finance/createorder-with-externalcall-script/README.md

 # createorder-with-externalcall-script

 ### About the Script
 This script is designed to create a cross-chain order with external contract calls post-execution.
+<b>Please note that this is our test environment.</b>

 ### Setup
 To get started, please ensure to set your private key in the .env file.